 The secrets of horizontal scalability

-Big Data systems are distributed systems that enable storing, processing and querying data of high volume, high velocity, and/or high variety.
+Big Data systems are distributed systems that allow for storing, processing and querying data of high volume, high velocity, and/or high variety.
 However, it’s a lot more intuitive to turn this statement around.
 In order to store, process, or query data of high volume, velocity, and variety, you need a distributed system.

 Let’s look at one example from the Email Analytics team at HubSpot.
 In order to perform analytics on email events data, we need a system that can handle the throughput of more than 30k messages per second (high velocity).
 The following figure shows a typical week of incoming event data to our analytics pipeline.